 Information About Executory Rights & Bonuses in Oil and Gas Law

-Call us at 800-929-1725 for an appointment to learn more about executory rights and bonuses as they affect your situation.
+Call or text 800-929-1725 for an appointment to learn more about executory rights and bonuses as they affect your situation.
 In this video, Attorney Ray Kerlick discusses executory rights and bonuses in oil and gas law.
 Mr. Kerlick has also posted a video with information about oil and gas division orders.

-This is a summary of Mr. Kerlick’s video covering executory rights and bonuses for oil and gas.
+Summary of Mr. Kerlick’s video covering executory rights and bonuses for oil and gas

 Hi, my name is Ray Kerlick.
 I’m an attorney in the law firm of Wadler, Perches, Hundl and Kerlick in Wharton, Texas.
 We serve counties all throughout rural Texas, and we get a lot of questions about oil and gas law.
 The purpose of this video is to provide some information totally on a general nature and without providing any specific legal advice to anyone.
 If someone watching this does have a legal question or a legal dispute, please contact an attorney to discuss the specific facts of your situation.

 Today I want to talk a little bit about executory rights and bonuses.
 Most people have heard of oil and gas lease bonuses, but let’s talk a little bit about what that means.
 Whenever an oil company wants to drill a well on your property, they are required to either purchase the mineral interest from you or to get a lease of your interests in the minerals under your property.
 That lease is different than most leases that you’ve heard of before.
 The lease essentially gives them the right to go in and take out all of the oil and gas from underneath your property.
 It’s for a specified term and a specified royalty or percentage, that the oil company will pay you for the oil and gas that they get out of the ground.
 To tempt you into signing this lease, typically the oil company will offer what they call a “bonus.”